• Skip to primary navigation

 Red, White and Blue Bandana Headband Tutorial

 They make such cute bandana fabric now, that you can make these in all kinds of colors and patterns.
 Ooh… a tie dye one would be so cute!
 Be sure to check out all of my other 4th of July crafts too.
+Also take a look at these fun tween and teen craft ideas!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.